JayKun/SpellChecker/README.md

 <h1> SpellChecker </h1>
 <p>
-This is the initial functional spell checker program that checks for spelling errors in an inputed sentence using Python.
+This is the first version of a spell checker program that checks for spelling errors in an inputed sentence using Python.
 This is just a random program I wrote to apply some of the concepts that I have learned in Python.
-A more sophisticated version of the program would be designed soon.
+A more sophisticated version of the program would be designed and uploaded.
 </p>

 <h2>Usage</h2>